-9. Continue to include line items in each annual Budget to fund: a) on-going Board training and development; and, b) research and on-going consultation to continue to strengthen marketing and assessment.

-10. Create or revise job descriptions for staff and Board committees to include specific assigned responsibilities related to implementation of the Strategic Plan.

-11. Review and update the Organizational Calendar to show reoccurring activities and responsibilities assigned to key staff, the Board of Directors, and each Board committee.
-Include calendar entries that:

-- Direct the Board Development Committee to: a) initiate the enlistment, nomination and appointment cycles for MCTC and BID Advisory Board seats with the County Tax Administrator no later than May 1 of each year; and b) commence planning for an annual Board Development Workshop no later than October 1 of each year to ensure timely orientation of new Board members, refresh Brown Act and Ethics Training, conduct a mid-year budget review, update the Strategic Plan and commence planning for the new Marketing Plan and Budget. - Specify January as the time for the annual Board Workshop. - Specify a date by which the Executive Director will review and advise the MCTC Board of Directors when steps are required to preserve the VMC and MCTC trademarks. - Adopt a timeline to ensure full Board review of the preliminary Budget for the following fiscal year at its February meeting, and final Budget approval at the March Board meeting for inclusion in the BID Annual Report.
+- 9. Continue to include line items in each annual Budget to fund: a) on-going Board training and development; and, b) research and on-going consultation to continue to strengthen marketing and assessment. - 10.Create or revise job descriptions for staff and Board committees to include specific assigned responsibilities related to implementation of the Strategic Plan. - 11.
+Review and update the Organizational Calendar to show reoccurring activities and responsibilities assigned to key staff, the Board of Directors, and each Board committee.
+Include calendar entries that: - Direct the Board Development Committee to: a) initiate the enlistment, nomination and appointment cycles for MCTC and BID Advisory Board seats with the County Tax Administrator no later than May 1 of each year; and, b) commence planning for an annual Board Development Workshop no later than October 1 of each year to ensure timely orientation of new Board members, refresh Brown Act and Ethics Training, conduct a mid-year budget review, update the Strategic Plan and commence planning for the new Marketing Plan and Budget. - Specify January as the time for the annual Board Workshop. - Specify a date by which the Executive Director will review and advise the MCTC Board of Directors when steps are required to preserve the VMC and MCTC trademarks. - Provide a timeline to ensure Board approval of the annual Budget no later than March 15.